mvaganov/CmdLineAsteroids/notes.md

 	If we can keep complicated logic in one place, then we only need to fix one place when there is a bug in it.
 It limits how many places we can be confused.
 	If you are concerned about runtime efficiency, stop.
 We can always inline our functions as a final optimization step, after our code works exactly how we want.

+Also, notice how I am naming my variables.
+I make my public variables capitalized, which is the standard for C# properties.
+	I do this intentionally, with the understanding that these variables should actually be private members with public property accessors.
+	To be clear, if I were doing this tutorial myself, I would convert public members into a private member with public property get and set methods.
+	I am leaving the variables public because it is easier for you to copy, will make no difference to the syntax, and I assume you can change the code if you want.
+In my coding style, lowercase member variables are primitives, which should actually not be accessed publicly,
+	unless the class is a datastructure that exists solely to wrap around those members, like the Vec2 struct.

 `scene`
 writing and compiling program.cs
 ```